AbhinavRobinson/BubbleGumShotgun/README.md

 implementing data allocation strategies, that improve the porbability of finding the location of a packet of data, hence detecting where a certain data packet has been leaked.

 # PROBLEM DEF
-IN COURSE OF BUSINESS, WE TRANSFER CERTAIN DATA THAT IS PRIVATE TO US, TO A THIRD PARTY SOURSE TO BUILD IT, for example, big league companies like apple give their phone design to foxconn to build the device.
+IN COURSE OF BUSINESS, WE TRANSFER CERTAIN DATA THAT IS PRIVATE TO US, TO A THIRD PARTY SOURSE TO BUILD IT, for example, big league companies like Apple give their phone design to Foxconn to build the device.
 In the mean time, online renders are being leaked, and the device comes out aritficially months ahead.
 OUR GOAL IS TO DETECT LEAKS LIKE THESE.

 # WHAT IT ACTUALLY LOOKS LIKE

 from the ADMIN SIDE

                     ADMIN --------> LOGIN -------> DATA